-- "Extending a Current Mapping" on page 171 - "Creating a New Mapping" on page 171
+- "Extending a Current Mapping" on page 182 - "Creating a New Mapping" on page 182

-Note: Fortify recommends that you periodically update your security content.
+Note: It is important that you work with the newest Rulepacks available.
+Fortify recommends that you periodically update your security content.

 Updating Rulepacks from the Micro Focus Fortify Update Server